-The headteacher/chair of governors will then follow the procedures set out in appendix 3, if appropriate.
+The headteacher/chair of the local academy council will then follow the procedures set out in appendix 3, if appropriate.

 Where appropriate, the school will inform Ofsted of the allegation and actions taken, within the necessary timescale (see appendix 3 for more detail).